-No one leaves the house to run errands or to go to work expecting to end up in a serious car accident.
+No one leaves the house to run errands or go to work, expecting to end up in a serious car accident.
 However, even if you are doing everything exactly right behind the wheel, all it takes is one error on the part of another driver to place you in jeopardy.

-Proving Your Case
+Proving Your Car Accident Case

-The key component in a personal injury case after a car accident is showing that the other driver acted in a negligent manner.
+The key component in a personal injury claim after a car accident is showing that the other driver acted in a negligent manner.
 This means that the other driver failed to show you reasonable care on the roads, and this failure led to your injuries.

 Four Steps to Showing Negligence